jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 **Hint:** Regardless of microarchitectures, the amount of dynamic instruction must be the same for each binary compiled using the RV64IM instruction set.
-The single cycle CPU might be useful for this question.
+The `single-cycle` might be useful for this question as a memory request is completed within a cycle.

 **Hint:** DINOCPU simulations output the number of cycles, and does not output the number of simulated instructions.
 Part of the Iron Law might be useful for